MichelineCampbell/Curriculum_Vitae/README.md

 # Curriculum_Vitae
-My CV, created with Rmarkdown (hopefully)
+My data-driven CV, created with Rmarkdown and vitae.